IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 34.1 IUA Actors, Transactions, and Content Modules

 The actors in the IUA Profile manage the tokens used for authorization of access to HTTP RESTful services.
-The Authorization Client provides the authorization token that is incorporated into HTTP RESTful transactions to indicate that this transaction is authorized.
-The Authorization Client can also manage the interactions with an Authorization Server to obtain the authorization token.
+The Authorization Client provides the access token that is incorporated into HTTP RESTful transactions to indicate that this transaction is authorized.
+The Authorization Client can also manage the interactions with an Authorization Server to obtain the access token.

-The OAuth 2.0 Authorization Framework requires client identification, which may be based on a *client_id* parameter [RFC 6749, Section 3.2.1].
-Depending on the OAuth 2.0 grant type, the use of the *client_id* MAY be required.
-For example the *Authorization Code* grant type requires the use of the *client_id* for client identification [RFC 6749, Section 4.1.3], while the *Client Credential* grant type does not [RFC 6749, Section 4.4.2].
+The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client_id* parameter [OAuth 2.1, Section 2.2].
+Depending on the grant type, the use of the *client_id* MAY be required.
+For example the *Authorization Code* grant type requires the use of the *client_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].

-The OAuth 2.0 Authorization Framework also requires client authentication for confidential clients [RFC 6749, Section 2.3], where any suitable HTTP based authentication scheme matching the security policy of the Authorization Server [RFC 6749, Section 2.3.2] may be used.
+The OAuth 2.0 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
+It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server.

 This profile requires the use of a *client_id* for client identification and a *client_secret* for client authentication of confidential clients, if no other methods for identification and authentication are used.

-Depending on the grant type, the OAuth 2.0 Framework also requires user (or resource owner) authentication.
-For example, the *Authorization Code* grant type covered by this profile requires user authentication [RFC 6749, Section 4.1], while the *Client Credential* grant type does not [RFC 6749, Section 4.4].
-The methods used by the authorization server to authenticate the resource owner (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.0 Authorization Framework [RFC 6749, 3.1].
+Depending on the grant type, the OAuth 2.0 Framework also requires user authentication.
+For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
+The methods used by the authorization server to authenticate the resource owner (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].

 Since user (resource owner) authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and SHALL be defined in the specific implementation projects or national extensions of this profile.
 If the user (resource owner) authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.

-It lies in the responsibility of the Resource Server to enforce enforces the authorization policies based on the transaction performed and the information provided in the access token.
-Therefore the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identifiaction, user authentication), which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.
+It is the responsibility of the Resource Server to enforce the authorization policies based on the transaction performed and the information provided in the access token.
+Therefore the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication), which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.

-The Ressource Server may provide the information from the access token and transaction data to actors it is grouped with, or by delegating the access decisions to other actors, e.g. by implementing the Authorization Decisons Verifier actor of the Secure Retrieve (SeR) supplement.
+The Ressource Server may provide the information from the access token and transaction data to other actors it is grouped with, or by delegating the access decisions to other actors (e.g., by implementing the Authorization Decisons Verifier actor of the Secure Retrieve (SeR) supplement).

 Note: An analogy of the segregation of duties for access control between the Authorization Server and the Resource Server is given in a  textbook (*Solving Identity Management in Modern Applications*, *APress 2019* by Yvonne Wilson and Abhishek Hingnikar) comparing the authorization and policy enforcement with a ticketing and entrance control to events (e.g, opera, cinema).
 In this analogy the Authorization Server provides the ticket which authorizes participation, while additional checks are performed to finally particpate to the event.